Bits-Please/global.hackathon/Teams/Bits-Please/ABOUT.md

 Sanjana: Well I've been looking forward to an online hackathon since forever.
 Currently I am on my 16 months internship at Environment Canada.

--Rayun: Hackathon is love.
+Rayun: Hackathon is love.
 Hackathon is life.
 Currently I am on my 12 month internship at Ontario Ministry of Health.

--Richa: Doing my 16 month Co-op at a startup called Cirba, that deals in Cloud Infrastrucuture control.
+Richa: Doing my 16 month Co-op at a startup called Cirba, that deals in Cloud Infrastrucuture control.
 Excited about the forthcoming hackathon.
 Keep Calm and Coding on!

 ##Languages